carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 - "Use help to discover the capabilities of libraries"
 - "Chart diversity estimates"
 keypoints:
-- "The library 'phyloseq' manages metagenomics objects and computes alpha diversity"
+- "The library `phyloseq` manages metagenomics objects and computes alpha diversity"
-- "The libraries 'ggplot2' and 'patchwork' allow publication-quality plotting in R"
+- "The libraries `ggplot2` and 'patchwork' allow publication-quality plotting in R"
-- "Transform your named matrixes into phyloseq objects using 'pyhloseq(TAX, OTU)'"
+- "Transform your named matrixes into phyloseq objects using `pyhloseq(TAX, OTU)`"
-- "Use help to discover the capabilities of libraries"
+- "Use `help()` to discover the capabilities of libraries"
 ---

   # Welcome CientíficasMexicanas